Creating an HTTP server in Go

 fmt.Fprintln(w, "Reading article", r.PathValue("article"))

-to read the handlers
+}Update our main.go to read the handlers submodule.

 package main